 - Car payments

-- Weekly payments, was a section my wife asked me to add so she could understand what was being spent week by week in the house, so it is mostly the same as the above list except now split by a week to week schedule.
+- My wife asked me to add a section on weekly payments.
+She wanted to understand what was being spent weekly in the house.
+The list is mostly the same as the above.
+However, it is now split by a week-to-week schedule.
 This schedule can show you at what times of the month you may be spending the most money.

-Now that you have written all your spending down, you will now have a good feeling for how much money you are actually spending, which is usually where your Financial Plan must address.
-You must be brutally honest with yourself and whoever reads this report in this area if this tool is going to help you figure out where your finances stand.
+You will have a good feeling now that you have written down all your spending.
+You will understand how much money you are spending.
+This is usually the area your Financial Plan must address.
+You must be brutally honest with yourself in this area.
+Be frank with whoever reads this report.
+This honesty is essential if this tool will help you figure out where your finances stand.

 Related Posts